 A decade from now, when people mention your name, what will they say?

 CD: I’d hope they be saying he’s one of the greatest to do it.
 I know the product and quality are there.
-I listen to my album, “S.O.U.T.H.I.E”, and my future albums, and I match them up with classic albums through the past 20 years.
+I listen to my album, “S.O.U.T.H.I.E”, and my future albums, and I match them up with classic albums over the past 20 years.
 They stand head to head with any of them.
 Also, the people know it, and that’s what matters most.

 “I literally get at least one person a day telling me how my music changed their life or how classic it is and what not.”